dabbu-knowledge-platform/files-api-server/docs/Code.md

 }

 // Our custom error
-class BadRequestError extends GeneralError {
+exports.BadRequestError = class BadRequestError extends this.GeneralError {
   constructor(message) {
     super(
       400, // The HTTP error code to send back